Dre Campbell Farm

 Trees That Cicadas Affect

 Cicadas love deciduous trees, especially oaks, maples, and hickories.
-If you live in an affected area and you have these trees in your yard, there’s a good chance cicadas will flock to them.
+If you live in an affected area and have these trees in your yard, there’s a good chance cicadas will flock to them.

 Females lay eggs in small slits they cut in tree branches.
 The eggs then hatch into nymphs that fall to the ground and burrow into the soil [1].